CaitlynForster/CaitlynForster.github.io/teaching.md

 **Units Taught**

 _Animals and Us_
 <br>This is a first year unit aimed at understanding the complex relationship between humans and animals from cultural, economical and ecological perspectives.
-I taught this unit at a supervisory capacity and have been involved in course development and wrote and presented a guest lecture for this unit.
+I taught this unit at a supervisory capacity and have been involved in course development and wrote and presented 2 guest lectures for this unit.
+One was on entomophagy, the other on how popular culture can influence peoples' perceptions of invertebrates.

 _From Molecules to Ecosystems, The University of Sydney (2019-2021)_
 <br>This is a first year unit aimed at teaching students a range of skills from molecular biology to ecology.
 I taught this unit as a demonstrator and have marked exams and assessments